bips-hb/datatrain_workshop_ml/README.md

 You should only need to install all packages manually if you were not able to use `renv` to install them automatically.
 (Or if you're trying to get this code to run in a different environment than this repository)

+I recommend using [`{pak}`](https://pak.r-lib.org/dev/index.html) for installation, which will try to automatically install system dependencies on Linux (see next note) if possible:

 ```r
 packages <- c(
   # Data